ing-bank/ing-open-banking-cli/README.md

 ## Software Development Kit (SDK)

-We are also working on an SDK for frictionless calls to Open Banking APIs.
+We are also providing an SDK for frictionless calls to Open Banking APIs.

-The SDK provide drivers that can be used directly in your applications to connect to ING.
+The SDK provides drivers that can be used directly in your applications to connect to ING.
+Find all the details [here](https://github.com/ing-bank/ing-open-banking-sdk)

 *including PSD2 APIs